Lansing Historic Home Remodeling & Restoration

 Options for Historic Houses

 We identify the time period of the home and figure out the building materials that best reflect that era.
 Investigation serves to tell you if there are any hidden problems to look out for such as wood rot, poorly run systems, outdated materials, etc. Planning and consulting with our team of historic experts and trade partners allows us to give you the maximum amount of info possible before you make any big decisions.
-Once we get to this point, it’s time to choose what to do based on the information available.
+Then, it is time to choose what to do based on the best information available.
 Do you decide to renovate the home with a full-gut of the interior and all historically accurate material?
 Do you decide to level the place and start fresh with a customized home?
 Do you pick away at it on the weekends for the ultimate DIY project?
-Or, do you say, “that’s way too much of a hassle, I want to find a newer place to live.”
-Whatever you choose, R. L. Rider Remodeling is happy to walk you through the entire process!
+Or do you say, “that’s way too much hassle, I want to find a newer place to live.”
+Whatever you choose, R.L.
+Rider Remodeling is happy to walk you through the entire process!

 Challenges for Historic Remodels